First covid-19 reinfection documented in Hong Kong, researchers say

-The case has potential implications for vaccine development, as well as policies based around the concept of herd immunity that presume those who recover from the virus are not likely to be reinfected.
-But some experts noted that it was also in line with what immunologists would expect.
+The findings have big potential implications for vaccine use, as well as policies based around the concept of herd immunity that presume those who recover from the virus are unlikely to be reinfected.

+Robert Glatter, an emergency physician at Lenox Hill Hospital in New York City, said the research showed herd immunity from natural infection would be unlikely to eradicate the novel coronavirus.
+“The only safe and practical approach to achieve herd immunity is through vaccination," he said, although even those might not provide lifelong protection.

-“[T]his is a textbook example of how immunity should work,” Akiko Iwasaki, an immunology expert at Yale University, tweeted on Monday.
+But immunologists also emphasized that the case was not a surprise, given what is already known about the response to the virus. “[T]his is a textbook example of how immunity should work,” Akiko Iwasaki, an immunology expert at Yale University, tweeted on Monday.

+She noted the second infection was asymptomatic implying that the man’s immune response protected him from disease, although not reinfection, and calling its findings “no cause for alarm.”

 The 33-year-old man, an unnamed IT worker from the city, was first hospitalized in late March after testing positive for covid-19.
 His symptoms included a fever and a cough.